 Buasavanh Tribal Belly Dance formed in Canberra in September 2010.
 Based on the American Tribal Style® format, Buasavanh specialises in presenting polished performances that are entirely improvised in a spontaneous response to the music, ensuring that every performance is different and created in the moment.

 Pippa first saw tribal belly dance performed in Sydney in November 2005.
 Intrigued by this beautiful dance style she started studying and performing in 2006 under Fiona MacPherson and began teaching in 2010.

-She is a founding member and co-director of Buasavanh Tribal Belly Dance, Canberra’s premier American Tribal Style® troupe and the only Sister Studio in the region.
+She co-founded Buasavanh Tribal Belly Dance with Bronwyn Campbell in 2010.
+Buasavanh has become one of Canberra’s premier American Tribal Style® troupes and is the only Sister Studio in the region.